twixt7-sys/Coordinate-based-Weather-API-Project/README.md

-# Weather Dashboard - Final Project

-## Overview
-A simple web application that uses Open-Meteo API to fetch current weather, stores it via PHP into MySQL, and displays saved data.

-## Tech Stack
-- HTML, CSS, JS (fetch API)
-- PHP for backend
-- MySQL for storage
-- Open-Meteo public API

-## Setup
-1. Import `sql/weather_db.sql` into MySQL.
-2. Set up a local PHP server (`xampp`, `laragon`, etc.).
-3. Access via `localhost/weather-dashboard/frontend/index.html`.

-## Team
-- Bloo + Partner Name

-## Screenshots
-*(add screenshots here)*

 # Weather Dashboard

 A simple web application to search, save, and view weather data using the [Open-Meteo API](https://open-meteo.com/), with data storage in MySQL and backend support in both PHP and Flask.

+---

+# Tech Stack

+- Frontend: HTML, CSS, JavaScript, Bootstrap
+- Backend: Flask
+- Database: MySQL

 ---